artyomtugaryov/dobblenet/docs/train_detector.md

 1: 2219.531006, 2219.531006 avg loss, 0.000000 rate, 22.141197 seconds, 64 images, -1.000000 hours left
 ```

-In the output we specially need to notice the value of loss (or mean loss) - this value shows how good the netwok detect icons.
-Than less this  than better.
+In the output, we should pay special attention to the value of loss (or
+mean loss) - it shows how well the network detects icons.
+The less loss value is,
+the better.

-After finish the training process you will see the following message:
+After finishing training process, you are going to see the following message:

 ```
  calculation mAP (mean average precision)...